GLOBAL MARKETS-Shares rally on Yellen hopes, sagging growth hits euro

 The market initially had a bearish reaction to Yellen's

-have rolled in the market has found a little bit of stability
+her comments have rolled in the market has found a little bit of

 MSCI's all-country world stock index rose